-Easy DIY Heated Chicken Waterer
+Easy DIY Heated Chicken Waterer (Make in 15 minutes!)

 If you’re looking for a reliable, worry-free water source for your flock this winter, this easy do-it-yourself heated chicken waterer is it.
 Make it in just 10-15 minutes.
 Use your existing waterer.
 It’s simple and it works.
-Your chickens will love it and you will love not having to worry about frozen water in the dead of winter.

-We live in northern Illinois and can have some pretty extreme winters.
-I knew I was going to need something reliable and I wanted to be ready for our first winter having chickens on our new farm.
-So, I originally went out to my local Farm n Fleet and picked up a heated chicken waterer base that cost $40.
+So, I went out to my local Farm n Fleet and picked up a heated chicken waterer base for $40.
 The box told me they wouldn’t guarantee it to work unless you bought their double-walled metal waterer with it.
 All in, the total was over $100 with tax.

-I knew I could do better.
-So, I returned both items, got my money back, did a little research, and came up with a fool-proof heated chicken waterer design that is super simple.
+So, I returned both items, got my money back, did a little research, and came up with a fool-proof heated chicken waterer DIY project that is super simple.

-Why I don’t recommend a heated waterer with a lightbulb.
+Why I don’t recommend a heated waterer with a light bulb

 However, what it didn’t account for is moisture.
 Water spills.
 Rain and snow.
 General moisture from chicken doo-doo.
 Moisture creeps into your cookie tin over time and incandescent bulbs just don’t hold up to moisture.
 I found myself replacing bulbs monthly, if not weekly.